-- Get to know the institute you will work for in the coming 6-8 weeks via introduction meetings, by talking to staff members, by research on sources, etc. - Portfolio task 2: - Describe the overall scientific and professional objectives, tasks and characteristics of the institute.
+- Get to know the institute you will work at during the 6-8 weeks of PP via introduction meetings, by talking to staff members, by research on sources, etc. - o Portfolio task 2: Describe the institute - Describe the overall scientific and professional objectives, tasks and characteristics of the institute.
 This can be accompanied by pictures/diagrams/videos.
 Identify the most attractive characteristic of the institute in terms of your own personal development.
 Discuss why you chose this characteristic.

 Example question Example Answer Example Reflection What type of organisation is it?
 (NGO, company, university) BREEN is a commercial aquaponics company.
 I chose this Professional Practice to learn how it is to work in a company environment.
 I want to know how BREEN approaches research when the objective is to be profitable rather than publish papers.
 Is the organisation organized into different research groups?
 IUEM is a research institute that does research on multidisciplinary themes.
-Laboratories from different disciplines combine forces to investigate themes from different angles.
-I would like to know how this is organized practically because am interested in multidisciplinary research.
+Laboratories from different disciplines combine forces to investigate topics from different angles.
+I would like to know how this is organized practically because I am interested in multidisciplinary research.